 Integrated energy companies’ credit ratings

-In this part, we’ll compare integrated energy companies’ credit ratings.
-We’ll look at Standard & Poor’s long-term credit ratings for ExxonMobil (XOM), Chevron (CVX), Royal Dutch Shell (RDS.A), and BP (BP).
+In this article, we’ll compare the credit ratings of integrated energy companies.
+We’ll look at the Standard & Poor’s (or S&P) long-term credit ratings for leading integrated energy companies ExxonMobil (XOM), Chevron (CVX), Royal Dutch Shell (RDS.A), and BP (BP).